paschalidi/colony-challenge/README.md

 - Or create a public repository and send the link to both of these email addresses
 - Or send the whole repository, zipped (including the .git directory) to both of these email addresses
 - Important note: please only submit your work when it is completely done!

+This is all.
+I hope you enjoying my code style.
+The challenge was really fun and the explanation of the challenge itself very clear.
+I must say I really enjoyed working on it and I am waiting for you to give me your feedback.